drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 3. **Software**:
 - MongoDB: This will be the primary database for storing and managing customer information.
 - Python: For data analysis and modelling, machine learning, and software development.
-- Flask: This is where the machine learning models will be deployed to a web server.
+- MongoDB: This is where the machine learning models will be deployed to a web server.
 - Data visualization tools: These software will be used to create interactive dashboards and reports.
 - Project management tools: This will be used to keep track of progress, assign tasks, and collaborate with team members.
 - Version control software: This will be used to track code changes and collaborate with team members.